tuckthomas/ALS-FTD-Dashboard/README.md

 The front-end has not yet been developed.
 I am still contimplating the best front-end approach.
 Whether it be with custom graphs, charts, and tables.
 Though, I am currently leaning towards using Metabase as the Dashboard front-end.

+# Requirements:
+1. Python 3.9
+2. More to be added  soon from requirements.txt....